-Mac and a team of radio hosts from around the country will spend 5 days sharing the culture, meeting the locals and experiencing first-hand the work that Compassion International is doing in the lives of the people in the Dominican Republic.
+Mac and a team of radio hosts from around the country spent 5 days sharing the culture, meeting the locals and experiencing first-hand the work that Compassion International is doing in the lives of the people in the Dominican Republic.

 Mac frequently promotes Compassion International on his afternoon show “Afternoons with Mac” where listeners can sponsor a child through Compassion International from countries all over the world.
 Mac has travelled to Canada and Jamaica, but he couldn’t be more excited about visiting an entirely new culture with a cause that is close to his heart.